MichaelSpeckhart/LehighHacksForChange/README.md

 The TACO model utilizes TensorFlow to classify image data.

-We also used firebase to host our website
+We also used Firebase to host our website

 ## Ciatations